MateuszKubuszok/Skat/README.md

 Similarly *Jack* is denoted with **W** and *Queen* with **D**.
 It can be changed using i18n settings.

+### To be done

+  * some actual functionality testing,
+  * displaying solist's cards for ouvert game,
+  * CPU player implementation.

 ## Installation

 Download source from [Bitbucket](https://bitbucket.org/MateuszKubuszok/skat) or